animatedmax/spring-data-geode/src/main/markdown/index.md

 Apache Geode supports various deployment topologies for managing and distributing data.
 The topic of Apache Geode topologies is beyond the scope of this documentation.
-However, to quickly recap, Apache Geode’s supported topologies can be classified as: peer-to-peer (p2p), client-server, and wide area network (WAN).
+However, to quickly recap, Apache Geode's supported topologies can be classified as: peer-to-peer (p2p), client-server, and wide area network (WAN).
 In the last two configurations, it is common to declare client Regions that connect to a